 HEALING PHASE: Following the principle of organs deriving from the new mesoderm (“surplus group”), the neurofibroma(s) stay in place.
 With the completion of the healing phase the sensitivity returns to normal.

 DEVELOPMENT AND FUNCTION OF THE MENINGES: The meninges are the three thin membranes that envelop the brain and the spinal cord.
 The primary function of the meninges is to protect the central nervous system.
 The meninges consist of the pia mater (inner meninges), which follows closely the contours and folds (gyri and sulci) of the brain, the arachnoid mater, and the dura mater (outer meninges).
 The space between the pia mater and arachnoid mater (subarachnoid space) is filled with cerebrospinal fluid (see choroid plexus).
 The outer surface of the skull bones is covered by the periosteum and the skin (corium skin and epidermis).
 The pia mater (“soft mother”) is a delicate membrane endowed with many blood vessels that nourish the brain.
 The dura mater (“tough mother”) is composed of dense fibrous tissue with a periosteal layer close to the inner surface of the skull.
 The dura mater, arachnoid mater, and pia mater originate from the new mesoderm and are controlled from the cerebral medulla.
-The periosteal nerves covering the periosteum of the dura mater are controlled from the pre-motor sensory cortex; the control center is located close to the brain relays of the pharyngeal ducts and thyroid ducts at the front of the cortex.
+The periosteal nerves of the dura mater are controlled from the pre-motor sensory cortex; the control center is located close to the brain relays of the pharyngeal ducts and thyroid ducts at the front of the cortex.

 Meningitis